Aesteralias/BuckshockRoulette/README.md

-A BRML mod that uses MultiShock Websockets for PiShock Devices <br/>
+A Buckshot Roulette mod that uses MultiShock Websockets for PiShock Devices <br/>
 There has been fairly minimal testing past it not crashing upon light dev use. <br/>

 Events are: <br/>